wrrnchng/Data-Driven-Product-Management-Conducting-a-Market-Analysis/README.md

         python power_consumption_ml.py

-3. View the plotted comparison and printed RMSE values.

 ### Contributions

 Contributions are welcome!
 Feel free to fork the repository, open an issue, or submit a pull request with improvements.